 Our experience

-VyprVPN was easy to set up.
-From our account portal, we selected the Windows app to download.
+VyprVPN is consistently one of the easiest VPNs to test, but we had some issues in our most recent testing.
 As the app was downloading, VyprVPN flashed information about its commitment to privacy, like its no-logs policy and how we're protected against TunnelVision.

-We did notice that VyprVPN could take 15-20 seconds to switch in between servers.
-It's not the end of the world, but we have gotten used to services that can connect to other servers instaneously.
+We did notice that VyprVPN would take 15 to 20 seconds to switch between servers.
+It's not the end of the world, but we have gotten used to services that can connect to other servers instantaneously.

 Who is VyprVPN best for?